DISCOVER: A Solver for Distributional Counterfactual Explanations: Experimental Setup and Results

 The second column analyzes the effect of $h$, the number of features updated per selected sample, on HELOC with LightGBM.
 Increasing $h$ from $2$ to $8$ leads to faster convergence.
 The variance of $Q$ and $\mathrm{OT}(y)$ is substantially larger for $h=2$, while $h=8$ yields smoother trajectories.
 Larger $h$ accelerates the decrease of $Q$ and $\OTy$, at the cost of a modest increase in $\OTx$ variance.

 The third column studies the impact of $k$, the number of samples updated per iteration, on COMPAS with an SVM.
 With $k=3$, $\mathrm{OT}(x)$, $\mathrm{OT}(y)$, and $Q$ converge smoothly and remain stable.
 In contrast, $k=10$ leads to large fluctuations and wide variance bands, and the final solution is inferior across all metrics.
-This supports the top-$k$ design: sparse interventions stabilize the OT objective, while large-$k$ updates amplify coupling noise.
+This supports the top-$k$ design: sample-level interventions stabilize the OT objective, while large-$k$ updates amplify coupling noise.
+We further examine whether the selected top-$k$ set is fixed by initialization.
+Appendix F.3 shows that top-$k$ membership changes over iterations, while the magnitude of the per-row scores generally decreases as optimization progresses.

 The fourth column compares Monte Carlo and Genetic optimizers on Cardio with a Random Forest.
 Both optimizers reach similar mean trajectories and final values of $Q$.
 However, Monte Carlo exhibits noticeably larger variance, reflecting higher stochasticity across runs.